i-like-trains72/optifine-resourcepack-conversion/README.md

 Well...if you're reading this you want the technical version, right?
 To do this, you need to be reasonably tech savvy; but you need these skills: if you know how to find the path to a folder, and don't mind the lack of a graphical interface to use the program.
 1) Close your MC if it's running.
 You don't need to unload or reload the resourcepacks.
 2) Grab MCPPPP from [here](https://github.com/supsm/MCPPPP) and follow the instructions on it.
 **NOTE: Leave MCPP in the mods folder.** Due to some issues with MCPPPP, certain conversions are a little funky and MCPP will still do the bits that MCPPPP can't do.
 If you do not notice a difference right now, that's okay.
-You will see a difference once MCPPPP is more fleshed out
+You will see a difference once MCPPPP is more fleshed out.
 3) Once you've finished converting the resourcepack(s), load up your game
 4) Load the resourcepack if you unloaded it.
 5) Now you can go to step 12 of the easy guide and do that to configure your game more

 That's it!
 You're done!

+# Making Optifine resourcepacks that add custom entity models/custom item textures/varied mob textures